shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 This control is used to select the channel in the current zone.
 Note.
 Although the OpenGD77 CPS and codeplug format allows up to 80 channels per Zone, the GD-77S can only access the first 16 channels in each Zone, so codeplugs designed for the GD-77 containing more than 16 channels will need to be modified so that each zone only contains a maximum of 16 channels.

 The GD-77S has 2 buttons on the side of the radio below the PTT button.
-A black button known as SK1 and a blue button known as SK2.
+A SK1 button known as SK1 and a Function button known as SK2.
 It also has an orange coloured button at the top, next to the channel selector switch.

 The firmware uses the concepts of different Control modes.
 In each mode buttons SK1 and SK2 perform a different function, the operator cycles through the Control modes by pressing the Orange button.